manishjindal/Kubernetes-for-starters/Service/README.md

 apiVersion: v1
 Kind: Service
 metadata:
     name: static-site-svc             # Service name
     labels:
         app: static-site-svc-label    # Service label
 spec:
     type: NodePort                    # Load Balancer, it can be your own load balancer
     ports:
     - ports: 80                       # Exposed container port inside the pod
       nodePort: 30001                 # Exposed port to the outside world.
       protocol: TCP                   # this will be TCP always
     selector:
-      app: static-site-pod    # All Pods which matches this name will be part of this service, if number of pods increases the service will \
+      app: static-site-pod            # All Pods which matches this name will be part of this service,
+                                      # if number of pods increases the service will
-                              # Will select all those node which matches the label and will perform the load balancing
+                                      # Select all those node which matches the label and will perform the load balancing

 ```